MarkKoz/tweet-pnd/README.md

 Lower numbers have higher priority.
 Set to `0` to disable the exchange.
 * `key` -  The exchange's API key.
 * `secret` - The exchange's API secret.

+#### Orders
+* `quote_currencies` - A dictionary of currency ticker symbols for quote currencies (currencies with which the tweeted currency can be bought) and the amounts to spend on the order.
+The order determines the priority of the currency; the first has the highest priority.
+* `multiplier` - The price paid for the order is multiplied by `1 + multiplier` to account for any price increases between the request for the price and request for placing the order.

 ### Requirements
 * [Python 3.6](https://www.python.org/downloads/) or higher